Tax Deductions for LLC: Everything You Need to Know

 - Double taxation, which refers to taxation at the corporate and personal levels.
 The shareholders of a corporation must pay taxes on any dividends paid to them by the business.

 - Franchise tax, which is not required of LLCs in any state where a corporate franchise tax is applied to corporations.
 The amount of franchise tax varies between states.

 A business that elects for taxation as a corporation can provide some financial benefits because the federal tax rate is limited to 21 percent.

 If you need help with tax deductions for LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.